 - One Crazy Night: In "Dreams and Dramas", the group attempt to keep Fly out of the house while they organise her surprise party.
 This results in Fly and Heath getting stranded miles from home, being caught in the rain, taking shelter in a caravan, the owner of the caravan towing it away, and them accidentally setting fire to the van while they attempt to signal the driver.
 Meanwhile, the others are holding a party without the guest of honour, which turns into a Wild Teen Party when gatecrashers arrive.

 - Only Known by Their Nickname: Simmo, Bec, Edge and Fly.

 - Ship Tease: There is no indication of a relationship between Deb and Simmo for all of season one, except for the episode where they go to the kids prom equivalent together, in the same car.

-- Shirtless Scene: The male surfers have a lot of screen time with their shirts off.
+- Shirtless Scene: The male surfers spend a lot of screen time with their shirts off.
 Justified, as they are surfers.

 - Spoiled Sweet: Perri loves to spend her father's money on expensive clothes, she is pretty and can be a bit shallow but she's also cheerful, nice and a loyal friend.

 - Stern Teacher: While Simmo is more laid back concerning the behaviour of the kids, Deb can be quite intimidating.
 YMMV of course.